-FOIA requests received by the Council should be coordinated promptly with the appropriate NMFS Regional Office.
+FOIA requests received by the Council are coordinated promptly with the NMFS Southeast Regional Office.
 The Region will forward the request to the NMFS FOIA official to secure a FOIA number and log into the FOIA system.
 The NMFS Regional Office will obtain clearance from the NOAA General Counsel's Office concerning the initial determination for denial of requested information.
 FOIA requests will be controlled and documented in the Region.